leodube/DigitalGarden/🎲 Random/Car Detailing/Rust Patch.md

 6. Place a body patch behind areas that have holes
 7. Clean surface with wax and grease remover
 8. Use a fiberglass body filler if there are large holes
+9. Sand down body filler to general shape of the panel

 #### Apply Body Filler
 1. Use a spreader to apply some body filler over the pitting from the rust, and allow time to cure